-There are many factors which can determine child custody outcomes in cases of drug and alcohol abuse.
+There are many factors which can determine child custody outcomes in cases of drug and alcohol use.
 Inpatient drug and alcohol treatment can be an integral part of regaining parental rights.

 Child Custody During And After Inpatient Drug And Alcohol Treatment